Frequently Asked Questions

 What does Radio Creme Brulee provide that terrestrial broadcast stations do not?

-With uni-cast services such as Pandora and LastFM, what is my incentive to listen to Radio Creme Brulee?
+With streaming services such as Spotify, Pandora, and LastFM, what is my incentive to listen to Radio Creme Brulee?

 Fair question.
-First, we think both music services are awesome and they definitely have their place in the internet music radio world.
-We here are fans of both services.
-What we have to offer at Radio Creme Brulee in addition to these services is high-rotation of new music soon after it releases or prior to its release.
-Neither of these two services do that – not because they cannot but that simply is NOT the focus of their service.
-Since they offer a personalized music experience, they do not take personal requests or song dedications.
-Their playlists are run by algorithms – and there is nothing wrong with that at all.
-Sometimes, these algorithms give you the experience you want and sometimes they do not.
-That is a basic limitation of algorithms in general.
+First, we think these music services are awesome and they definitely have their place in the internet music radio world.
+We here are fans of all three services.
+That being said, we think algorithmic curation does hit a glass ceiling and occasionally assumes the tastes of listeners to be far narrower than they actually are.
+As a result, listeners invariably end up discovering more within a certain category but the discovery rarely crossed genre-boundaries.
+Since these services are predominantly on-demand or unicast, they do not take personal requests or song dedications.
 We believe that the appeal of traditional broadcast radio lies in its element of surprise for the listeners – and that surprise is created by a human music playlist programmer as opposed to an algorithm.